KaSilang6969/physics-log/Classical Physics/1.1 Pre-requisites/Lagrangian & Hamiltonian Mechanics/1.1 Pre-requisites/Chap-3 Newtonian Mechanics (Overview).md

 ## 1.1 Newtonian Mechanics Overview

 ### 🧱 What Is Newtonian Mechanics?
+Newtonian mechanics - also called classical mechanics - is the framework developed by Isaac Newton in the 17th century to describe how objects move.
+It’s the bedrock of physics before Einstein’s relativity and quantum mechanics came along.

 - The **foundation of classical physics**.
 - Describes **how objects move** when forces act on them.